turingschool/mod-0-curriculum/session3/index.md

 - Most common answer to git question from survey: "I can name the steps of the git workflow and can put them in practice (using a reference)."
 - This is expected, and we use references as programmers on the job all the time, at some point it'll be muscle memory
-- Great job asking and answering eachothers questions in the public channel!
+- Great job asking and answering each others questions in the public channel!

 ### Follow-Ups

 - We're in the process of leaving feedback on everyone's session 1 hw, be sure to check your gists!
   - Suggestions there are for your benefit and can change your grade :)
 - Make sure that you're checking slack at least once a day
-- Be sure to stay at your home directory or below
 - Mod 1 pre-work is due September 9.
 - Session 3 HW due Monday.
+- Be sure to stay at your home directory or below

 ### Today's Goals